 1. Ensure you have visible and engaged executive sponsorship.

-Both the business and IT sides of your company need to know you view citizen development as a priority, important, and that you support their effort.
+Both the business and IT sides of your company need to know you view citizen development as a priority, and that you support the effort needed to make it successful.
 People also should understand your IT organization is behind them, and you or IT won’t brand their efforts as “going rogue.”

 2. Be clear about your goals.

-Note: Be careful not to only focus on the IT solution.
+One important note is to make sure you don’t only focus on the IT solution.
 Though citizen developers should not tackle problems that affect your most strategic, critical business applications, such as your ERP, they will help in high-impact areas that touch employees every day.
 Communicate that value to build buy-in and identify potential pilots.

 3. Assess your business environment.

-If your team is worn out, stressed, and has change coming at them from multiple angles, then they will likely, passively support your citizen development initiative at best, and adoption will be poor.
+If your team is worn out, stressed, and has change coming at them from multiple angles, then they will likely, passively support your citizen development initiative at best, and you will have poor adoption.
+Ask these questions to help determine if your organization is ready for a change initiative:

-Don’t forget to look at IT.
-How open is your team to deploying citizen developer tools and placing ownership outside IT?
+Don’t forget to look at IT and assess whether your team is willing to deploy citizen developer tools and place ownership outside of IT.

 4. Ensure you have effective governance in place.

-Use both formal and informal communication channels to prepare your team and keep them informed.
+Use both formal and informal communication channels to prepare your team and keep them informed about your citizen development strategy and progress.
+Answer the following questions, and be open to answering more in-depth questions as they arise.

 - Why are citizen development tools important?
 (Hint: the goal you defined in step two will help you paint this picture).